HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ### Preventing attacks using Cross-Origin policies

-Because of the emergence of microarchitectural side-channel attacks like [Spectre and Meltdown](https://spectreattack.com/) and [Cross-Site Leaks (XS-Leaks)](https://xsleaks.dev/), our security perspective relating to use and embeddings of cross-origin resources has changed.
+Because of the emergence of microarchitectural side-channel attacks like <a hreflang="en" href="https://spectreattack.com/">Spectre and Meltdown</a> and <a hreflang="en" href="https://xsleaks.dev/">Cross-Site Leaks (XS-Leaks)</a>, our security perspective relating to use and embeddings of cross-origin resources has changed.
 In response to these upcoming threats, new mechanisms to control the rendering of resources on other websites and thereby protect against these new threats were created.

 Multiple new security headers, known as the cross-origin policies, were created as a response to these challenges: Cross-Origin-Resource-Policy (CORP), Cross-Origin-Embedder-Policy (COEP) and Cross-Origin-Opener-Policy (COOP).
 These headers provide mechanisms that protect against side-channel attacks by allowing developers to control how their resources are embedded across different origins.
 We observe that the adoption of all of these headers keeps growing year after year, with both CORP and COOP reaching over 2% adoption this year.